itsrajatrai/Gramoday/README.md

 # Gramoday

+### Content
+- Problem Statement
+- Dependencies
+- Instructions to run the application
+- Database
+- Ideal Request and Response

 ## Problem Statement
 To build an express JS API web-service which captures user contributed reports and returns an aggregate report in response.